cmtt/publicsuffixlist/README.md

 ## Changes

+0.1.31

++ adapting to current Node's API changes in order to remove the warning messages
++ updated tests
++ fixed some typing and syntax errors

 0.1.3
-+ added support for gTLDs
++ added support for generic TLDs
 + added lookup() and validateTLD()

 0.1.1, 0.1.2